sardana-org/sardana/doc/how_to_release.md

 ### Test Sardana using Spock
 - [ ] Test interactive macros from spock e.g. `ask_for_moveable`, `ask_peak`
-- [ ] Execute umvr macro and verify that the position updates arrives.
+- [ ] Execute `umvr` macro and verify that the position updates arrives.
-- [ ] Test expconf:
+- [ ] Test `expconf`:
   1. Configure scan files using expconf set ScanDir to: `/tmp/` and ScanFile to: `demo1.h5, demo1.dat`.
   2. Configure online plot to show counters.
   3. Configure snapshot group: with a motor and the `sys/tg_test/1/ampli` attribute.
   4. Add the `sys/tg_test/1/double_scalar` attribute to the measurement group.
   5. Open online plot.
   6. Set JsonRecorder to true.
 In spock do `senv JsonRecorder True`
-      7. Run step scan and verify:
+  7. Run step scan and verify if:
      - Records appear in spock output.
      - Records were stored in scan files.
      - Records were plotted on the online plot
-- [ ] Run showscan and access to the last scan data.
+- [ ] Run `showscan` and access to the last scan data.
-- [ ] Test edmac:
+- [ ] Test `edmac`:
-      1. Modify existing macro: ask_peak and run it to verify that the change was applied.
+  1. Modify existing macro: `ask_peak` and run it to verify that the change was applied.
   2. Create new macro in a new macro library:
      `edmac my_macro <path_to_sardana_installation_dir>/macroserver/macros/examples/my_macros.py
      and run it.